 It can be a sinking feeling to finish preparing your tax return only to realize that you owe the IRS money.
 Worse, you may lack the funds to pay right away.
 The Internal Revenue Service charges penalties and interest for late payments, but it also imposes penalties for late filings.
 It makes sense to at least get your tax return in on time because you can avoid compounding the penalties.

-The Penalty for Paying Late
+The Penalty for Late Payment

-The Penalty for Filing Late
+The Penalty for Late Filing

 Interest is typically added to any unpaid tax from the time the payment was due until the date the tax is paid.
 Interest rates are set by the IRS every three months at the federal short-term rate plus 3 percent.
 Interest is calculated for each day your balance is not paid in full, assessed on the unpaid amount of tax due as well as any late filing or late payment penalties.
 In other words, you have to pay both.

 File a request for an extension of time to file immediately if you know you are going to be late finishing your tax return.
 You might also file an extension even if you have completed your return, but it looks like you owe taxes.

 This pushes your filing deadline back to October and helps you avoid the more serious late filing penalty.
 Now, you have time to take your return to a tax professional to make absolutely sure you are not missing a deduction, credit, or other detail that could reduce what you owe.